Advice

 Support

-Another personal choice and once influenced by the speed you walk at, and the terrain you’ll cover.
-In the early days of using hiking shoes I recommend you go for maximum support and keep your pace slower than a run.
-Once you’re ready to jump into fastpacking, feel free to choose shoes with less support.
+Another personal choice and once influenced by the speed you walk at and the terrain you’ll cover.
+In the early days of using hiking shoes, I recommend you go for maximum support and keep your pace slower than a run.
+Once you’re ready to jump into fastpacking, feel free to choose an option with less support.

 Resources